fedex192/Pol-crowds-c-b-in-PAM/README.md

 explorargsim.py has parameter explorations which call upon some functions inside newrunargsim.py. newargumentphasediagram has many plotting functions, which were used to make the Figures of the paper.
 All functions labeled as 2 and found with extension .pyx were compiled with cython to gain speed, and are used by some of the functions in newrunargsim.py.
 All of them have a counterpart without the number 2, which are the actual uncythonized scripts, and correspond to the main underlying functions:
-Agent.py uses object-oriented programming for creating the agents used in the simulations, with some usefull functions that retain arguments, calculate and update posture, calculate and update opinion, among others.
+Agent.py employs object-oriented programming for creating the agents used in the simulations, with some useful functions that retain arguments, calculate and update posture, calculate and update opinion, among others.
-Arguments.py also use object-oriented programming, for the arguments, which can have sign and weight. interaction.py implements all interactions (some are unused in this paper, this script will be massively clarified in the future). population.py creates a population of agents according to some specifications (like number of agents).
+Arguments.py also uses object-oriented programming, but for the arguments, which can have sign and weight. interaction.py implements all interactions (some are unused in this paper, this script will be massively clarified in the future). population.py creates a population of agents according to some specifications (like number of agents).